juanmendez/learning-objective-c/README.md

 To be honest, I thought Objective-C was harder than I thought it was.
 OOP fundamentals are there, and it's just a different syntax.

 The whole learning experience is broken in branches.
-I did this during my free time within two weeks.
+I did this during my free time within three weeks.
 [Objective-C Essential Training](https://www.linkedin.com/learning/objective-c-essential-training/inheritance-and-overriding-in-objective-c)